-The Samsung Galaxy Z Fold 4 has a 6.2-inch and 7.6-inch screen diagonal when folded and unfolded, respectively.
-Its full length, whether folded or unfolded, reaches 6.11-inches, and that's the important number to take into account when trying to find a mobile controller that supports it.
+The Galaxy Z Fold 4 has a 6.2-inch and 7.6-inch screen diagonal when folded and unfolded, respectively.
+Its full length, whether folded or unfolded, reaches 6.11-inches, which is the important number to consider when trying to find a mobile controller that supports it.

 The best controllers for your Samsung Galaxy Z Fold 4

 The MG-X Pro has quickly found itself near the top of almost every mobile controller roundup for good reason; it sports a near-perfect built with textured grips that mimic traditional console controllers.
 With a secure spring-loaded fit and a Bluetooth connection, it's almost like it was designed for the Galaxy Z Fold 4.

 After testing out PowerA's Moga XP7-X Plus, we found it to be an excellent mobile controller with a similar build to the MG-X Pro.
 Where it differs is that it comes with a small tabletop stand that can be used to prop up the phone, should you prefer to play games that way.
 If not, its body can still stretch to fit the Z Fold 4 like any other phone.

 If you already have a PS5, then you have one of the best controllers lying around somewhere in your home.
-Despite being designed for console, it makes a great mobile controller as well, and it works with any Android system running Android 12 or later.
+Despite being designed for a console, it makes a great mobile controller as well, and it works with any Android system running Android 12 or later.
 You'll probably want to get a stand for your Galaxy Z Fold 4 while using the DualSense, but it's a small concession.

 For Xbox users out there, it doesn't get better than the Xbox Series X Core controller.
 Its concave, eight-directional D-pad works well for platformers, and its textured thumbsticks ensure that you can use it for hours on end without any issues.
 Like the DualSense, you'll probably want to get a separate phone stand if you choose to use this controller for the Z Fold 4.